 A South African native, Marlon was a bush baby.
 His father owned a small safari company when he was a child and he spent a great deal of his youth loving, viewing and later photographing wildlife.

-Eventually the bush called him home and Marlon landed himself a job at Singita in the Sabi Sands region of South Africa.
+Eventually, the bush called him home and Marlon landed a job at Singita in the Sabi Sands region of South Africa.
 Singita is one of the most renowned luxury lodges on the continent.
 (If you are extremely wealthy or a celebrity, I highly recommend that you stay there if you haven’t already.)
-Today, he hosts tours for Wild Eye, as well as trips for private clients.
+Today, he leads tours for Wild Eye, as well as trips for private clients.

-At 30, Marlon’s looking forward to his impending marriage, and unequivocally, he wants to make the bush and photographing wildlife a life-long career while publishing more of his work both at home and abroad.
-It’s a competitive field with shrinking demand and steep competition, but if anyone can do it, he can.
+At 35, Marlon is married with two young children and lives in Johannesburg.
+He wants to make the bush and photographing wildlife a life-long career while publishing more of his work both at home and abroad.
+It’s a competitive field with shrinking demand and steep competition, but he’s already more well known than most.

 Du Toit Fun Facts